billwuqin/agentic-ai-ps/draft-hong-nmrg-agenticai-ps.md

 - Dynamic Defense Posture: AI agents dynamically modify firewall policies, access control lists (ACLs), and traffic filtering rules in real time based on attack type and intensity, thereby minimizing the attack surface.

-## Object 4 - Enabling Novel Network Service Models
+## Objective 4 - Enabling Novel Network Service Models

 By transforming the network itself into a single, vast distributed AI platform, it enables new communication services and business models that were previously impossible.